Herambjadhav/HeadlineGenerator/POSTagger/README.md

 # HeadlineGenerator/POSTagger

 taggerHG.py
 Takes the input summarized text file and uses nltk package to identify Parts of speech.
+Uses Dependency graph extract main POS and root verb.
+Generates headlines along those words where the words are keywords in the text.

 keywords.py
 Takes an article and return the top n keywords based on frequency and excludes stopwords.